 2. A supervolcano

 All that bubbling mud, steaming geysers and regular earth tremors should provide you with a clue that Yellowstone is a volcanically active region.
-The Park lays cradled in one of the world’s largest known calderas, a giant crater formed from an explosive eruption of the supervolcano.
+The Park lays cradled in one of the world’s largest known calderas, a giant crater formed from an explosive eruption of a supervolcano.
 Its last major eruption was about 640,000 years ago, spewing forth 2,500 times the volcanic material of Mount St Helens in 1980.
 That’s one BIG volcano!
 There are two magma chambers that sit under the Park, and when these fill up, she will blow her top again.
 Fortunately, this is expected to take a very long time.
 In the meantime, you can experience the result of all that hot magma just below the surface by viewing spectacular geysers, steaming springs and bubbling mud pots.

 Visit Yellowstone’s hydrothermal areas such as Mammoth Hot Springs and Upper, Midway and Lower Geyser Basins, and you will be witnessing the heat, steam, boiling mud and smelly sulphurous gases that come from standing in the crater of a supervolcano.